exoad/Clic/README.md

 Post them in the [Issues tab!](https://github.com/exoad/Clic/issues) Select the appropriate template and describe your issue in detail

 ## Branches Info
-`master` - The main branch where I make the program "better"
+`production` - The main branch where I make the program "better"

 `assets` - Resources, such as images for the Wiki tab